New Music on Boom

 Leo Sayer - Rainbow’s End - another rare and previously unreleased single from his new album 1992, which contains tracks he recorded between 1992 and 1994

-Manic Street Preachers - People Ruin Paintings - a new track from their forthcoming album Critical Thinking released on 31st January
+Manic Street Preachers - People Ruin Paintings - a track from their new album Critical Thinking

 1+1 Featuring Michael Armstrong - The Greatest Thing - by acclaimed writers/producers Michael Armstrong and Warren Bennett, this also features top UK musicians under the pseudonym of 1+1